rlunar/valkey-php/docs/content/bitmaps.md

 - *key*: String.
 The Bitmap key.
 - *value*: int.
 0 or 1, the value of the bit to look for.
+- *start*: int.
+0 or 1, the value of the bit to look for.

 ##### *Return value*